rev 8/20Get printable version (.pdf).

 - As I mentioned in Step 1, you may have to adjust the edges of the mask you made earlier.
 Refining masks is not a trivial matter and I don’t yet consider myself an expert in this area (and I'm reaching the end of my attention span) so the details of this topic will have to wait for another article.
 (This might be a good workshop or seminar idea for your local camera club).
 Nonetheless, here are a few ideas to get you started:

-- You can use the Brush tool on the mask to feather the edge.
+- You can use the Brush tool on the mask to change the area covered or to just feather the edge.
 I generally set the Hardness of the brush to zero and depending on how critical the mask is, I might set the Opacity of the brush as low as 5%.
 Then after making sure the mask is selected in the Layers panel, I paint (dragging the brush over the image itself) the edge of the starting area with white (to increase the effect) or black (if I went too far).
 Obviously it takes several passes.
 If the mask is not that critical or your patience is running thin, increase the Opacity accordingly.

 - You can use the Refine Mask window (found under the Select menu or as the Mask Edge button in the refine section of the Masks tab to the Properties window).
 With it you can feather the edge and increase or decrease the size of the selected area slightly (among other things), which may do the trick but doesn't give you the control of the first option.